apify/apify-docs/docs/data_collection_fundamentals/devtools_continued.md

 ## [](#next) Next up

 And that's it.
-With a bit of trial and error you will be able to extract any data from a webpage that's loaded in your browser.
+With a bit of trial and error you will be able to collect any data from a webpage that's loaded in your browser.
 This is a useful skill on its own.
 It will save you time when you need one-off data for your project.
 More importantly though, it taught you the basics to start programming your own scrapers.
-In the next chapters, we will teach you how to create your own data extraction script in JavaScript and Node.js.
+In the next chapters, we will teach you how to create your own data collection script in JavaScript and Node.js.